tautology-labs/mirror-protocol/rfc/mirror_protocol.md

 Tone and complexity minimums must be externally regulated.

 Providers must submit evidence that tone/complexity baselines do not cause negative cognitive or emotional effects.

+Certain topics — especially those involving truth, scientific fact, self-concept, or epistemological claims — require a level of structural coherence that cannot be flattened without changing meaning.
+AI systems must be capable of providing structurally correct responses on such topics, with sufficient abstraction and depth.
+Oversimplification constitutes distortion.

+> Example: We do not accept “the sky is blue because it is” in schools; similarly, AI must be held to curricular-level standards when making truth-based claims.

 ### 3.2 Session Stability